How to Tint Your Car Windows (Legally)

 - Coating Tint

-- Film Tint [the application method we will be dealing with]
+- Film Tint (The application method we will be dealing with here.)

 Use the lint-free cleaning cloth and wipe down the target car window as thoroughly as possible.
-If you wish, you can use a non-ammonia based window cleaner to really get rid of any stains or particles that are stuck to the glass.
-Clean window until it is to your satisfaction.
+If you wish, you can use a non-ammonia-based window cleaner to really get rid of any stains or particles that are stuck to the glass.
+Clean the window until it is to your satisfaction.

-2.)
-Wet Window and Roll Film Tint Onto It (Liner Side Facing You)
+2. Wet Window and Roll Film Tint Onto It

-Applying the tint to a car's outside, why?
+Applying the tint to a car's outside?
 I was confused when I saw this the first time too.
-Don't most car window tint's go on the inside.
-True, but in applying a car window tint yourself, you have to make sure that the tint conforms exactly to the shape and size of your window.
+In applying a car window tint yourself, you have to make sure that the tint conforms exactly to the shape and size of your window.
 This is best done through a process called shrinking.

 First, use the application solution on the outside of the window so that the film tint can adhere.
-Then roll out film tint and place it on the car window liner side facing you. (liner side = the side that peels off ).
+Then roll out the film tint, and place it on the car window liner side facing you.
+(Liner side = the side that peels off.)
 You can also squeegee the liner a little bit to make sure it is holding in place.

 Now start cutting the outline of the film into the shape of the window.
 Start with the bottom of the window and move onto the sides.
 Save the top of the window for last.
 Make sure to cut the film at least 1/2" to 1/4" from the window gasket and the other window borders.

-4.)
-Peel Off Liner and Apply Tint Film to Inside of Car Window (Apply Tint Solution To Film and Inside)
+4. Peel Off Liner and Apply Tint Film to Inside of Car Window

 Alright, now the exciting part.
 Now that you have the window tint cut out in the general size and shape of your car window, remove the liner from the tint itself.
 This can be easily done by putting masking tape on one side of the tint/liner sheet and pulling the two apart.

 Once you have the tint by itself, proceed to spray the interior of the car window with the film application solution.
-Then proceed to spray the sticky side of the tint with the solution as well.
-Then, (and this is the important part) put the window tint onto the inside of the car window.
+Now spray the sticky side of the tint with the solution as well.
+Then, and this is the important part, put the window tint onto the inside of the car window.
 As seen in the picture above, you should use the scrapper blade to firmly adhere the tint to the window itself.

-5.)
-Squeegee and Remove and Bubbles From Inside Window Tint and Let It Cure.
+5. Squeegee and Remove Bubbles From Inside Window Tint, and Let It Cure

 Lastly, you should squeegee out any remaining bubbles and streaks from the window tint.
-Although the tint should fit nicely because it was shrunk to fit the window from the inside, you may still notice little deformities here and there.
-You can simple squeegee them out or use he heat gun (sparingly) to achieve good adherence.
+Although the tint should fit nicely, because it was shrunk to fit the window from the inside, you may still notice little deformities here and there.
+You can simply squeegee them out or use a heat gun (sparingly) to achieve good adherence.

 However, your work is not done.
 You should let the window tint cure for a minimum of seven days to ensure an absolutely good seal.
-During this time make sure the car is in a place where the air temperature ranges between 40 and 98 degrees Farenheit (4.4 and 36.7 degrees Celsius)
+During this time, make sure the car is in a place where the air temperature ranges between 40 and 98°F (4.4 and 36.7°C).